Bestmart721/novitai.github.io/contents/career/senior-android-dev.md

 ## A little about the role

-As a Senior Android Developer, you will be leading a crack new team in developing ATAK integrations for our system processing spaceborne image and radar data and ground sensors.
+As a Senior Android Developer, you will be growing a crack new team in developing ATAK integrations for our system processing spaceborne image and radar data and ground sensors.
 This role is designed to grow with you in scope and responsibilities.
 The ideal candidate would be passionate about creating intelligent products never seen elsewhere before.
 You must be a self-starter, responsive, flexible, and able to succeed within an open collaborative peer environment.
 This role is hybrid on-site (ODTU Teknokent, Ankara)

 ## Basic Qualifications: